amandeepmittal/amanhimself.dev/src/content/blog/macbook-setup-2024.md

 featured: false
 draft: false
 tags:
-  - tools
+  - macos
-description: "A guide on setting up Apple Macbook for daily development work."
+description: 'A guide on setting up Apple Macbook for daily development work.'
 ---

 ## A brief history of this guide